 Capital One credit card travel insurance can save you hundreds, if not thousands of dollars if an unforeseen event occurs while you’re traveling.
 Familiarize yourself with the terms of your benefits and confirm that you’re covered before you pay.

 You can easily redeem Capital One Venture miles through the Capital One website, mobile app or customer service phone line.
-That’s fairly standard.
-What’s unique is that you can redeem Capital One Venture miles either before a trip, to book your accommodations, or to pay for travel expenses after the fact.
-You can charge any type of travel to your Venture card and then use your miles to pay once the purchases post to your account.
-You can also redeem Venture miles for gift cards and other non-travel rewards, but you’ll get half the value if you do that.… read full answer
+What’s unique with this card, though, is that you can redeem miles either before or after you pay for your travel expenses.
+You can also redeem miles for gift cards and other non-travel rewards, but you’ll get half the value if you do that.… read full answer

 Here’s how to redeem Capital One Venture miles online: